OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 2. Unlike other global department stores, only **37%** of all orders were placed on **weekends**, even counting Friday as a weekend day.
 3. Top reviewed vendors have gained most appreciation via reviews, owing to exceeding customer expectations about **order delivery speeds.**
-4. **Credit card** by far is the most preferred method to pay by installments with most customers living in **Sao Paulo** choosing this method.
+4. **Credit card** by far is the most preferred method to pay for orders by installments with most customers living in **Sao Paulo** choosing this method.

 ### Recommendations